colemar/fdef/README.md

 source <(curl -sL https://raw.githubusercontent.com/colemar/fdef/main/fdef.sh)
 ```

 This will load aliases `sal` `saf` and functions `fdef` `uninstall_fdef` into your current session.
-It will also modify your `~/.bashrc` file to automatically load your functions and aliases in future sessions.
+It will also enable bash completion for `fdef` and modify your `~/.bashrc` file to automatically load your functions and aliases in future sessions.

 #### Step 2: Save the tools for future sessions